Frequently Asked Questions

 For the most updated regalia information, please visit the Duck Store website.
 Grad packages may be ordered in person the week of April 10 during the Grad Fair (April TBA).
 April TBA – Graduation packages available at Campus Duck Store.
 April TBA – Grad packages available online at UODuckStore.com.
 You are not required to purchase a robe and may borrow one from someone else.
 Be aware that the UO uses a green robe for its ceremonies and not a black one.

 What color is the GSS tassel?
 Citron (yellowish)

 Can I sit by my friends during the ceremony?

 Yes.
-If you are in the same major concentration, then you will need to line up next to each other before the procession.
+Once signing in at the registration table, then you will need to line up next to each other before the procession.

 Do I have to participate in the ceremony to get my degree?